redouterjs/react-router-template/README.md

 render(target);
 ```

+This reflects the nature of client-side rendering - the path is usually determined from the browser context rather than being supplied, and the second argument matches React's own `render` signature.

+There is no `wrapHtml` option, because on the browser React is primarily concerned with _mounting_ the component onto an existing DOM, not producing any HTML string output.

 ### error handling

-There is no special API for errors, apart from the fact that any error is caught as a Promise rejection.
+There is no special API for errors on the browser, apart from the fact that any error is caught as a Promise rejection.

+**Redirect are handled automatically on the browser for you via the supplied history object.**

 Any errors created are no different than if you weren't using react-router-template, but just React's native `.render()` method.

 ```
 render(browserHistory, target)